alexthe2/CLinkedList/README.md

 # CLinkedList

-This is a very simple implementation of a double linked list in C.
+This is a very simple implementation of a double linked list in C. It allows for any datatypes to be stored.
+When sorting is necessary or comparisions in any way it is necessary that all the datatypes have the same type or are comparable by the same function.

 # Structs and functions